 If you will be living on campus, you must arrange to pick-up your keys from the SiÅs Housing Office.
-The office is located next to the duck pond in building 39 on the Campus Map.
+The office is located next to the duck pond as shown on MazeMap.
 Regular office hours are between 10:00 - 15:00 during weekdays.
 You can email them at utleie@sias.no with your arrival date and time.
 If you are arriving after hours, they will provide special instructions for how to pick-up your keys.